dra2020/dra-analytics/README.md

 # dra-analytics
 The dra-analytics library consolidates all the metrics used in DRA in one place.

-These libraries are all packaged in this repository.
-Normally they are included like this:
+These libraries are normally included like this:

     import { Compactness, Graph, Minority, Partisan, Splitting } from '@dra2020/dra-analytics';